-Non-accredited Dancesport qualifications
+Non-regulated Dancesport qualifications

-If you are interested in completing your Dancesport initial dance teacher training by studying for the non-accredited qualifications, the ISTD offers the Student Teacher and Associate examinations.
+If you are interested in completing your Dancesport initial dance teacher training by studying for the non-regulated qualifications, the ISTD offers the Student Teacher and Associate examinations.
 These qualifications are recognised internationally throughout the dance teaching world and aim to give prospective dance teachers a solid grounding in the skills and knowledge needed to teach dance in a safe environment.

-If you live inside the EU, it is worth remembering that the ISTD offers an alternative accredited route with the Level 3 Diploma in Dance Instruction (DDI) and the Level 4 Diploma in Dance Education (DDE).
+If you live inside the EU, it is worth remembering that the ISTD offers an alternative regulated route with the Level 3 Diploma in Dance Instruction (DDI) and the Level 4 Diploma in Dance Education (DDE).
 It is worth taking the time to consider the two options, looking at what type of teaching qualification you wish to achieve at the end of your training, in what setting you are going to teach and what commitments you have before making a decision.
-For details of the accredited route, click here.
+For details of the regulated route, click here.

 While the Student Teacher is not a mandatory examination for prospective teachers who wish to take the Associate examination or a teaching qualification in its own right, it is a helpful preparation.